Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, shops, breweries and more…

 Black Kite Brewery

-In this neighbourhood, beer lovers can brewery-hop down Wong Chuk Hang Road to Black Kite Brewery.
+Around this area, beer lovers can brewery-hop down Wong Chuk Hang Road to Black Kite Brewery.
 On the local artisanal brewers’ list of beers are the usual ales, porters and wheats, but the stand out brews are definitely Oh Bacon! (yes, a smokey bacon ale which is a great accompaniment to breakfast) and the jasmine tea-infused Southside Ale.
-Founded by Hong Kong-born brothers David and Daniel Gallie, the brewery schedules a few tours a month, but can also possibly cater to private parties if you ask really nicely.
+Founded by Hong Kong-born brothers David and Daniel Gallie, the brewery schedules a few tours a month, but can also possibly cater to private parties if you ask nicely.

 Black Kite Brewery, Unit B, 11/F, Derrick Industrial Building, 49 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, www.blackkite.hk